Florida grasshopper sparrow

 The Florida grasshopper sparrow (Ammodramus savannarum floridanus) is an endangered subspecies of grasshopper sparrow native to the dry prairies of south-central Florida.

 The Florida grasshopper sparrow is one of four subspecies of grasshopper sparrows in North America, and is perhaps the most endangered.
-Despite biologists' best efforts, attempts at improving the declining population have been of mixed success.
+Efforts by biologists have slowed population decline.

 Description

 The Florida grasshopper sparrow is a small sparrow with a short tail and rounded head, averaging 13 cm in total length when fully grown.
 Like most grasshopper sparrows, their wings are brown, white, and grey in color, with patches of yellow on the alula and supercilium.
 Adult sparrows have white undersides with a buff throat and breast, while juveniles have streaked breasts.
 The Florida grasshopper sparrow has a longer bill and tarsi than other subspecies, and lacks reddish streaks on its nape.

 The song of the Florida grasshopper sparrow sounds much like that of a grasshopper, from which it gets its name.
 Males only sing a few hours a day during the breeding season, and they often perch on twigs or dead palmetto leaves to sing when available.
 Singing most frequently occurs during the early morning and early evening hours, around sunrise and sunset.